 Fraudulent Misrepresentation Under California Law

-Experienced business fraud and real estate fraud attorneys in California are regularly called upon to determine whether a case involves actionable fraudulent misrepresentation under California law.
+Experienced business fraud are regularly called upon to determine whether a case involves actionable fraudulent misrepresentation under California law.
 To answer this question, it is important to review the elements, examples, cases, and defenses applicable to fraudulent misrepresentation in California courts.

 Elements of Fraudulent Misrepresentation in California